jboverfelt/infest/README.md

 ## dependencies

-The full list is in Godeps/Godeps.json.
+The full list is in go.mod.
 In development and test the app uses sqlite to keep it lightweight.
 In production, postgres is used.